Abintra Wellness Elevation Thermography (Infrared Imaging)

 How accurate is thermography for detecting breast cancer?

 Thermography and mammograms are each about 75 to 85 percent accurate.
 They are completely different forms of imaging.
-One uses thermal emissions from the body and is better for showing fast-growing forms of cancer; The other is better at detecting larger masses.
-Thermography should not be used as a replacement for mammograms.
+One uses thermal emissions from the body and is better for showing fast-growing forms of cancer.
+The other is better at detecting larger masses.
+Thermography is more adjunctive and should not be used as a replacement for mammograms.

 How often should I get a thermogram?